phetsims/gas-properties/doc/model.md

 # Gas Properties - model description

 This is a high-level description of the model used in Gas Property.
-It's intended for audiences that are not necessarily technical.

 The model is based on the application of the _Ideal Gas Law_ to the state of a particle system.
 The particle system is engaged in rigid-body collision behavior between particles and a container.